 Individual units are owned privately, whereas common areas offer shared ownership.
 Condominium buildings often include amenities such as laundry facilities and fitness areas, and some luxury buildings include pools and other additional offerings.
 Some condo owners will sublet their units to renters; however, all new residents must apply to the Board of Directors for that particular condominium development to move in.

-A building that is owned by a corporation and managed by a coop association.
+A building that is owned by a corporation and managed by a co-op association.
 This particular type of arrangement allows apartment owners to share in the ownership of the corporation.
 People who own these apartments are called proprietary lessees.
-In some cases, the owner may sublet their apartment to a renter, but the application process is so lengthy and acceptance so difficult that it doesn’t happen often.
+In some cases, the owner may sublet their apartment to a renter, but the application process is so lengthy and acceptance so tricky that it doesn’t happen often.

 Pre-War Buildings – Built between 1900 and 1940, Constructed before World War II

 If a building was built before 1945, it is considered pre-war.
 At 10-20 stories tall, they are mid-size as far as apartment buildings go.
 Many pre-war buildings are co-op buildings, and many have a doorman.
 The advantages of living in a pre-war apartment often include pre-war architectural details, hardwood floors, spacious rooms, and higher ceilings.
 Many also have a fireplace.

 Post-War Buildings – Built between 1900 – Present

 The postwar style incorporates much of modern architecture and amenities.
 Expect sharper lines and less ornate aesthetics.
 Postwar building designers also tended to experiment with different materials, so hardwood floors aren’t a given.